akashkumar28-cloud/wine_market_analysis/README.md

  ## 2. Short Description

-   The Wine Market Analysis Dashboard provides data-driven insights into global wine pricing, ratings, varieties, countries, and wineries.
-It helps identify          market trends, premium and luxury wine segments, highly rated wines, and value-for-money opportunities using SQL, Power BI, and DAX.
+   The Wine Market Analysis Dashboard is a visually engaging and analytical Power BI report designed to help users explore and compare over 130K wines across 44      countries and 708 varieties.
+The dashboard focuses on highlighting data-driven insights into global wine pricing, ratings, varieties, countries, and wineries.
+It helps identify market trends, premium and luxury wine segments, highly rated wines, and value-for-money opportunities and data-driven strategists who seek      to understand trends and characteristics of wine market globally.

   ## 3. Tech Stack
   #  🛠️ Technologies & Tools